dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 By convention, the `PageModel` class is called `<PageName>Model` and is in the same namespace as the page.

-Using a `PageModel` code-behind file supports unit testing, but requires you to write an explicit constructor and class.
-Pages without `PageModel` code-behind files support runtime compilation, which can be an advantage in development.  <!-- review: advantage because you can make changes and refresh the browser without explicitly compiling the app -->
+Using a `PageModel` code-behind file supports [unit testing](xref:testing/razor-pages-testing), but requires an explicit constructor and class.

 The page has an `OnPostAsync` *handler method*, which runs on `POST` requests (when a user posts the form).
 You can add handler methods for any HTTP verb.
 The most common handlers are: